-The study was approved by the Ethics Committee of the Helsinki University Central Hospital.
-Written informed consent was obtained from the childrens' parents.
-Between September 2004 and April 2008, full-term children, aged 6 to 24 months, with troublesome dyspnea and wheeze, with at least one wheezing episode being physician-diagnosed and a successfully performed methacholine challenge test were included (fig. 1).
-Patients meeting all of the inclusion criteria were followed for 1 to 2 weeks, during which parents completed diary cards twice daily.
-Children received as needed inhaled terbutaline 0.25 mg/dose via the steel spacer, Nebuchamber®, (manufactured by AstraZeneca, Lund, Sweden) to easy their respiratory symptoms.
-Subsequently, the children were randomly assigned to receive either montelukast 4 mg as an oral granule formation or placebo once in the evening for 8 weeks.
-The drug and the nebuchambers were supplied by the pharmacy of Helsinki University Hospital.
-Patients were randomized to treatment in balanced blocks of four.
-The placebos were identical to active drugs in terms of appearance and taste and were also donated by the makers of the active agents.
+Between September 2004 and April 2008, children born at full term and aged 6-24 months with troublesome dyspnoea and wheeze, with at least one wheezing episode being physiciandiagnosed, and a successfully performed methacholine challenge test were included (fig. 1).
+Patients meeting all of the inclusion criteria were followed for 1-2 weeks, during which time parents completed diary cards twice daily.
+Children received as-needed inhaled terbutaline (0.25 mg per dose) via a steel spacer (Nebuchamber®; AstraZeneca, Lund, Sweden) to ease their respiratory symptoms.
+Subsequently, the children were randomly assigned to receive either montelukast (4 mg as an oral granule formulation) or placebo once in the evening for 8 weeks.
+The drug and the Nebuchambers were supplied by the pharmacy of Helsinki University Hospital (Helsinki, Finland).
+Patients were randomised to treatment in balanced blocks of four.
+The placebos were identical to the active drugs in terms of appearance and taste and were donated by the makers of the active agents.
 Patients were withdrawn from the study if they required steroid treatment.

-The primary efficacy outcome was the number of symptom-free days.
-During the run-in and treatment periods, parents kept daily record cards of their child's respiratory symptoms, recording separately the daytime and night-time scores together for wheeze, dyspnea, or shortness of breath using a Visual Analog Scale, ranging from 0 for no symptoms to 10 for the most severe symptoms.
-Symptom free days was defined as a VAS score ≤ 0,5 for day and night time and no use of rescue medicine.
+The primary efficacy outcome was the number of symptomfree days.
+During the run-in and treatment periods, parents kept daily record cards of their child's respiratory symptoms, recording separately the day- and night-time scores together for wheeze, dyspnoea or shortness of breath using a visual analogue scale (VAS), ranging from 0 for no symptoms to 10 for the most severe symptoms.
+A symptom-free day was defined as a VAS score ≤ 0.5 for day- and night-time and no use of rescue medicine.
 The parents were trained to record the symptoms by an experienced asthma nurse at a guidance session during the first visit.
-The secondary efficacy endpoints were lung function, AR, $FE{NO}$ , use of rescue medication and the number of exacerbations.
+The secondary efficacy end-points were lung function, airway responsiveness, $F{\rm eNO}$, use of rescue medication and number of exacerbations.
 Atopy was defined by a positive skin-prick test (SPT) to food or aeroallergens.

-The lung function was measured using commercial equipment (Babybody Masterscreen; Jaeger GmbH, Wurtzburg, Germany) according to an earlier described protocol [13].
+Lung function was measured using commercial equipment (Babybody Masterscreen; Jaeger GmbH, Wurtzburg, Germany) according to a previously described protocol [13].
 The functional residual capacity (FRC) and specific airway conductance (sGaw) were measured using an infant whole-body plethysmograph [13-15].
-Thereafter, the maximal flow at functional residual capacity (V'maxFRC) was recorded using the squeeze technique reported elsewhere [13, 16].
-The fraction of FENO was assessed with a modification of the online single-breath measurement [17] described in detail in the online depository.
+Thereafter, the maximal flow at functional residual capacity (V'max,FRC) was recorded using the squeeze technique reported elsewhere [13, 16].
+FeNO was assessed with a modification of the online single-breath measurement [17] described in detail in the online supplementary material.
 The dosimetric methacholine challenge test was performed as described in detail previously [13].
-The provocative dose of methacholine causing a 40% fall in V'maxFRC (PD40 V'maxFRC) was determined.
+The provocative dose of methacholine causing a 40% fall in V'max,FRC (PD40 V'max,FRC) was determined.